 Homework and how to submit it

 Generally, each homework consists of a program.
 The homework is submitted electronically via the myCommSite.
 The class schedule indicates what is due and when.
 Deadlines are enforced by the server without exception.
 All homework must be uploaded before the due date and time according to the McIntire server clock, not your computer clock, which might be off.
 In the rare event that the network or the server malfunctions and you are not able to upload the homework, email me the homework.
 The timestamp of the email will be proof of timely submission.
-All late homework is subject to a late penalty equal to 2 points per week.
+All late homework is subject to a late penalty equal to 2 points.
 If you want to submit a late homework please submit it with the current homework, in a separate .zip file clearly labeled (e.g., "Homework23Late.zip" or similar).
 After submission, email me and I will grade it.
 Keep a copy of all files.

 Grading the homework

 Each homework is worth five points.
 If your submission